 Hydroxy B12 doesn’t contain cyanide like cyano B12 does, so there’s no need for decyanation.
-Though it has to convert to an active form, it still converts much better than cyano B12.
+Although it has to convert to an active form, it still converts much better than cyano B12.
 Its main benefit is that it reacts with cyanide (CN), nitric oxide (NO), and nitrous oxide (N2O), and is therefore often used as an antidote for toxicity.

-For that reason, this form is safe to use in patients with cobalamin metabolic diseases, tobacco amblyopia, or in Pernicious Anemia patients with optic neuropathy.
+For that reason, this form is safe to use in patients with cobalamin metabolic diseases, tobacco amblyopia, or in pernicious anemia patients with optic neuropathy.

 Adenosylcobalamin B12 Shots Benefits